A stunning tres leches cake with a rum-spiked dulce de leche glaze.

 - 1 tablespoon dark rum

-- In a clean, dry mixing bowl combine the egg whites and salt.
-Place on the mixer with the whisk attachment (or you can use a hand held mixer with beaters) and whip the egg whites on medium speed until they are white, foamy and beginning to hold a very soft peak.
-Increase the speed to medium high and add the remaining 1/4 cup sugar in a slow stream.
-Continue whipping the egg whites until they are shiny and hold stiff peaks.
+- In a clean, dry mixing bowl, combine the egg whites and salt.
+Using the whisk attachment or beaters, whip the egg whites (on medium speed for a stand mixer/medium-high speed for a hand mixer) until they are white, foamy, and beginning to hold a very soft peak, 40 to 60 seconds.
+Increase the speed (medium-high for stand mixer/high for hand mixer) and gradually add the remaining ¼ cup of sugar in a slow stream.
+Continue whipping the mixture until it is shiny and holds stiff peaks, 2 to 3 minutes.

-- With a large rubber spatula, fold the egg whites into the batter until just combined.
-Be very careful not to over-mix.
-Scrape the batter into the ungreased pan and smooth the top.
-Bake the cake for about 40 minutes, or until it is set in the middle and golden.
-Let the cake settle on the stovetop or a rack for 1-2 minutes, then invert four glasses onto the countertop and invert the cake pan onto them, positioning one in each corner of the pan.
-(A chiffon cake needs to hang upside down to cool or it may collapse and fall.)
+- Let the cake sit on the stovetop for 1 to 2 minutes, until the cake settles (you want it to deflate just slightly, so that the top of the cake is level with rim of the pan), then invert four glasses onto the countertop and invert the cake pan onto them, positioning one in each corner of the pan.
+(A chiffon cake needs to hang upside down to cool or it will collapse and fall.)
+Let cool for 1 hour.

 - Prepare the soaking liquid: in a large bowl, whisk together the evaporated milk, sweetened condensed milk, heavy cream and rum.
-Slowly pour the soaking liquid over the cake.
-Let it sit for a few minutes to absorb.
-If it's slow to absorb, run a knife around the edges of the cake again and poke a few more holes.
-Place the cake in the refrigerator to chill for at least 8 hours or overnight.
+Slowly pour or spoon the soaking liquid over the cake, tilting the pan every so often to help it absorb evenly.
+Be patient: this process takes about 10 minutes.
+If the cake is slow to absorb, run a knife around the edges of the cake again and poke a few more holes.
+Don't worry if it looks like a mess; it all gets covered with the glaze anyway.
+Place the cake in the refrigerator, uncovered, to chill for at least 8 hours or overnight.

 - Once the cake has chilled, make the glaze: in a medium microwave-safe bowl, combine the dulce de leche, rum and water.
 (Note: If you want a really boozy cake, change the proportions in the glaze to 3 tablespoons water and 2 tablespoons rum).
-Heat for 30 seconds in the microwave, then whisk to combine.
-Let the mixture cool to room temperature, then spread over cake.
+Heat for 30 to 60 seconds in the microwave to soften the dulce de leche, then whisk until completely smooth.
+Let the mixture cool to room temperature, then spread over the cake, swirling artistically with an offset spatula or butter knife.
 Place the cake back in the refrigerator until ready to serve.
 Serve with fresh fruit, if desired.

 - Calories: 234